ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_emergent_constraints.rst

 Observations and reformat scripts
 ---------------------------------

-*Note: (1) obs4mips data can be used directly without any preprocessing;
+.. note:: (1) obs4mips data can be used directly without any preprocessing.
-(2) see headers of reformat scripts for non-obs4mips data for download instructions.*
+          (2) See headers of reformat scripts for non-obs4mips data for download instructions.

 * AIRS (obs4mips): hus, husStderr
 * CERES-EBAF (obs4mips): rsdt, rsut, rsutcs